Skip navigation

 • Orthopedic surgeons receive 5 or more extra years of training after medical school.
 They specialize in the care of disorders of the bones, muscles, tendons, and ligaments.
 They are trained to manage joint problems with both operative and non-operative techniques.

 • Sports medicine physicians are doctors with experience in sports medicine.
 They have a primary specialty in family practice, internal medicine, emergency medicine, pediatrics, or physical medicine and rehabilitation.
 Most have 1 to 2 years of additional training in sports medicine through subspecialty programs in sports medicine.
 Sports medicine is a special branch of orthopedics.
-They do not perform surgery, although they can give joint injections.
+They do not perform surgery, although they can give joint and soft tissue injections.
 They provide complete medical care to active people of all ages.

 Other physicians that may be a part of the orthopedics team include: